ravenleeblack/Elle-OS/README.md

 soso: https://github.com/ozkl/soso.

 Feel free to reach out.
-Any help or contributions would be much appreciated, not only in code, but email as well.
+Any help, explanations, or contributions would be much appreciated, not only in code, but in email as well.